 Moving is a great opportunity to clear out all the clutter from your home office (and your entire house in general).
 Consider what your new office will look like, and figure out how you’ll place the furniture, then go through all of the items you own and see whether you actually need them.

-Very often, people will hold onto old receipts, supplies, and other small things that only take up space.
+Very often, when work alone from home, people will hold onto old receipts, supplies, and other small things that only take up space.
 Now’s a good time to clear those out.

 Backup your files